-When it comes to onboarding a manager, always err on the side of brevity when determining how much time you need to spend on the task.
+When onboarding a manager, always err on the side of brevity when determining how much time you need to spend on the task.
 After all, these managers were recruited to oversee departments, so they don’t need to be spoiled.

 While you can’t expect a new leader to comprehend your company’s inner workings on the first day — or even the 15th — you can bet they won’t need someone to hold their hand following their 90-day onboarding plan.

 What does it take to onboard a leader successfully?
 Onboarding a leader differs from onboarding personnel who will not directly contribute to the organization’s strategic direction, purpose, values, or goals.
 Staff with a simple job description and reporting chain require broad organizational information and a sense of belonging to the existing culture.
 It takes a lot more to onboard a leader.

 The new leaders must believe that their ideas are welcomed and respected.
 The new leaders must know that they support making decisions and implementing change, no matter how big or little, since the change has an impact.
 Team members with good leadership, organizational abilities, and persuasive interpersonal skills are highly sought.

 Furthermore, they are expected to enter their new corporate culture to achieve more with fewer resources.
 It’s challenging to find the perfect individual and effectively onboard them.
 Finding the appropriate individual for the position is difficult.
 Finding that person and providing them with a great experience that allows them to fit in is much more difficult.

 Successfully onboarding a leader may result in higher team morale, increased productivity, and more cohesive workgroups across departments.

 Optimize Manager Onboarding